bruno-chavez/ancestorquotes/README.md

-`ancestorquotes` is a fun, little command-line tool written in go, prints a random quote used by the Ancestor or also known as the Narrator from the Darkest Dungeon videogame.
+`ancestorquotes` is a fun, little command-line tool written in go, which prints a random quote used by the Ancestor or also known as the Narrator from the Darkest Dungeon videogame.

 ## Installation